-If item 13 = 1 or 2, then continue to 13a to report which seed treatment product was used in the selected field.
-Enter the product code from the Respondent Booklet of the seed treatment used.
+If item code 3062 = 1 or 2, then report which seed treatment product was used in the selected field in item code 1289.
+Enter the product code name from the Respondent Booklet of the seed treatment used.
+If it is not listed, enter the name of the product.

-Item 13b: Seed Treatment Code
+Seed Treatment Code